The Most Powerful Scene In Avengers: Endgame Almost Didn't Happen

 The scene was pivotal for the film, and, as such, you might think that the cast would have filmed it at the beginning of production; however, co-director Anthony Russo admitted to The Hollywood Reporter that they didn't capture the iconic scene until they filmed reshoots.

-"The number of ideas that we want to put into these movies is always far greater than the space available to realise them," Russo told THR.
+"The number of ideas that we want to put into these movies is always far greater than the space available to realize them," Russo told THR.

 Still, Russo said that they always knew they wanted to highlight the relationships of strong women and their abilities in the final version of the film.
 "That's one of the ideas that stayed with us for a long time, and maybe we had tried different versions of it here and there throughout the story, and this was the particular, specific version of it that ended up working for the narrative."